Skip to main content

 2. Connect to seekdb and create a database.

-3. Connect to the database and create a collection with Embedding Functions.
+3. Connect to the database and create a collection with an embedding function.

-5. Perform a hybrid search (vectors will be automatically generated) and print the query results.
+5. Run a hybrid search (query vectors are generated automatically) and print results.

 Background information